Geldi Kärizow: The Finnish Ambassador’s Parrot

-In 1993, Niyazov gifted then UK Prime Minister John Major with an Akhal-Teke called Maksat.
+In 1993, Nyýazow gifted then UK Prime Minister John Major with an Akhal-Teke called Maksat.
 A British diplomat from the Moscow embassy was despatched to arrange quarantine.
 After many hours delay, the diplomat pleaded with the receptionist on behalf of the “poor Turkmen horses”, who had been “standing up in a railway carriage for four and a half days”, eliciting in response... “the sad tale of the Finnish ambassador’s parrot”, whose fate was never revealed.